forestryio/forestry.io/hugo/content/blog/cloudinary-integration.md

 ## Front Matter Templates for Data Files

-Now you can use templates for Data Files the same way you're used to with other content in Forestry.
+Until now you weren't able to make use of Data files in the same way you could interact with other content on Forestry.
+That didn't seem right.

 ![](/uploads/2018/05/template-for-data-files.png)

+This update allows you to change templates of data files in the same way you can with articles, pages, etc.

 ## Color Picker